aspose-words/Aspose.Words-API-References/english/net/aspose.words/commentrangestart/id/_index.md

 title: CommentRangeStart.Id
 linktitle: Id
 second_title: Aspose.Words for .NET API Reference
-description: CommentRangeStart property.
+description: CommentRangeStart Id property.
 Specifies the identifier of the comment to which this region is linked in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/commentrangestart/id/